 What is the process for properties that are empty such as holiday homes as the owners will not receive the communication.

-Research by working group members suggested that the most effective method of communicating with the customer is via mobile phone.
+Research by Working Group members suggested that the most effective method of communicating with the customer is via mobile phone.
 The Working Group agreed to include the capturing of mobile phone numbers in best practice.
 It may also be beneficial for parties to keep a log of the attempts that Parties have made to contact the customer to register their supply.

 If the customer refuses to register their supply, there are may be three alternatives for the distributor to consider: